Zeyad-Amr/Integrated-Hospital-Information-Systems/README.md

    ```

 2. **Create Environment File**:
-   Create a `.env` file in the project root with the necessary environment variables.
+   Create a `.env` file with the necessary environment variables at the project's root.
 For example:

    ```env
     DATABASE_URL=postgresql://postgres:password@postgres:5432/nestdb